-Figure 10 Weather angles can be reversed to change offset
+Figure 10 Weather angles

 - 3. Install the baffles Slide the unit back out of the wall sleeve.
 Remove both sets of baffles from the kit bag supplied with unit.
-Install only one set of left and right side baffles on the condenser coil by completing steps below: - Choose the proper fitting baffles for your application by verifying selected baffles come in contact with the outdoor louver. - Make sure the baffles are directed inward toward the center of coil (see Figure 11). - Secure baffles tightly into the existing holes of the condenser coil using the screws provided.
+Install only one set of left and right side baffles on the condenser coil by completing steps below: - Choose the proper fitting baffles for your application by verifying selected baffles come in contact with the outdoor louver. - Make sure the baffles are directed inward toward the center of coil (see Figure 9). - Secure baffles tightly into the existing holes of the condenser coil using the screws provided.